apexfarm/ApexTestKit/README.md

         .generate();

     List<Account> accountList = [SELECT Id FROM Account];
-    System.assertEquals(100, accountList.size());
+    System.assertEquals(10, accountList.size());
 }
 ```

 Underneath, the data are automatically populated with appropriate values according to field types, including: BOOLEAN, DATE, TIME, DATETIME, DOUBLE, INTEGER, PERCENT, CURRENCY, PICKLIST, MULTIPICKLIST, STRING, TEXTAREA, EMAIL, URL, PHONE, ADDRESS.

-## Usage
+## Usage of ATKWizard

-### 1. ATKWizard Class
+### 1. Relationships

-All examples below can be successfully run from SampleTest.cls in a clean Salesforce CRM organization.
-If validation rules were added to certain CRM standard sObjects, the test class could be failed.
+All examples below can be successfully run from `src/classes/SampleTest.cls` in a clean Salesforce CRM organization.
+If validation rules were added to CRM standard sObjects, `fields()` keyword should be used to tailor the record generation to bypass these validation rules.

 #### 1.1 One to Many